ImperialCollegeLondon/python_oop_course/_episodes/01-Basic_OOP.md

 {: .challenge}

 > ## Improving the representation of our classes
-> In the last CupOfTea example, it will be nicer that if we could get the status just by
+> In the last CupOfTea example, it will be nicer if we could get the status just by
 > calling `print(cup_of_tea_object)` rather than `cup_of_tea_object.status()`
 >
 > Replace the `status` method by a custom `__repr__` method for the class `CupOfTea` that